TetianaTech/FileUpload/README.md

-# 📁 File Upload API
+# 📁 Bulk File Upload API

-This project provides a backend service for handling file uploads using Docker, PostgreSQL, and Redis.
+This project provides a backend service for handling bulk file uploads using Docker, PostgreSQL, and Redis.

----

 ## 🚀 Getting Started